atomtables/atom-stack/friendman/friendMessageDataInfo.md

-# INFORMATION ABOUT FRIEND MESSAGE DATA
+# INFORMATION ABOUT FRIEND DATA

 The model FriendMessageData is a model that contains the information of friend requests, friend information, and chat